top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 #### Considerable area node

 During our research and investigation for the Anti-Instagram algorithm we came up with an idea to only consider the relevant areas of the picture.
-This would improve the accuracy of the color transfomation.
+This would improve the accuracy of the color transformation.
 E.g. only the black area of the street, the white, red and yellow line markings on the street are relevant inputs for the color transformation.
 Knowing the location of these features would definitively improve the color correction algorithm.
-But the feasability of this is very unclear yet.
+But the feasibility of this is very unclear yet.
 We don't know either whether we really implement that.
 It is definitively worth mentioning the idea and seeing if other people are interested in it as well!

 ##### Topics